 |2-bed bungalow||Removing the existing render and applying a flat render, finished with a damp sponge for a smoother finish||£2,100–£3,000||4–6 days|

 |3-bed semi-detached house||Removing the existing render and applying a flat render, finished with a damp sponge for a smoother finish||£3,800–£5,200||5–8 days|

 |4-bed detached house||Removing the existing render and applying a flat render, finished with a damp sponge for a smoother finish||£6,300–£7,800||1–2 weeks|

 |3-bed semi-detached house||Re-rendering with a pebbledash finish and added masonry paint||£4,000–£7,000||2 weeks +|

 Prices will also vary depending on your location, preferred or recommended removal method, and any remedial work that may be required, such as repointing.

-- When obtaining quotations, ask an expert their opinion on your best course of action.
-Depending on your preference, an experienced tradesman will be able to decipher which type of rendering job would be best for your property
+- When obtaining quotations, ask for their advice on your best course of action.
+Depending on your preference, an experienced tradesman can decipher which type of rendering job will best suit you and your property.

 Can I Remove Pebbledash Myself?

 Removing pebbledash is a difficult and labour-intensive process.
 That’s not to say it can’t be done yourself, but after attempting this project myself many moons ago, I highly recommend hiring an experienced professional.